Review

 Dance Shoe Care, By Material

 Most dance shoes wear out early for one reason: wrong care for the material.
 Canvas shoes shrink in a dryer.
 Leather shoes stiffen after machine washing.
 Suede soles glaze over from floor residue and look like new but grip like ice.
-This guide names the specific product to buy for each material, so you spend $10 once instead of replacing shoes you didn't need to replace.
+Match the right product to the material and you spend $10 once instead of replacing shoes that had another season left in them.

 Best Picks By Situation